Skip to main content

 Fifteen

-Kim, Cooper and Perry have moved some of the skeletons and found another stone.
+Kim, Cooper, and Perry have moved some of the skeletons and found another stone.
 They open that and make their way into a chamber behind.
 Kim hears a noise that the others don't, then she faints.
-When comes round they examine the room and find hundreds of skulls, other relics and some stone tablets with inscriptions on them.
+When she comes round, they examine the room and find hundreds of skulls, other relics, and some stone tablets with inscriptions on them.
 Kim asks Charles to get the tablets taken to the surface so that she can decipher them, then she almost faints again but makes her way back to the tunnel.
-On her way up the rope ladder she hears the sound she heard earlier.
+On her way up the rope ladder, she hears the sound she heard earlier.

 Sixteen